SciML/SciMLDocs/docs/src/getting_started/bayesian_neural_ode_introduction.md

 ## Step 4: Now we start integrating the Bayesian estimation workflow as prescribed by the AdvancedHMC interface with the NeuralODE defined above

-The Advanced HMC interface requires us to specify: (a) the hamiltonian log density and its gradient , (b) the sampler and (c) the step size adaptor function.
+The AdvancedHMC interface requires us to specify: (a) the hamiltonian log density and its gradient , (b) the sampler and (c) the step size adaptor function.

 For the hamiltonian log density, we use the loss function.
 The θ*θ term denotes the use of Gaussian priors.